renebarto/baremetal/doc/tutorials/21-gpio.md

   - Line 26-31: If the CLK pin had an event, we get its value and print it, then clear the event
   - Line 32-37: If the DT pin had an event, we get its value and print it, then clear the event
   - Line 38-43: If the SW pin had an event, we get its value and print it, then clear the event
-- Line 56: We create and instance of the struct `GPIOPins` and fill it with pointers to the respective pins
+- Line 57: We create and instance of the struct `GPIOPins` and fill it with pointers to the respective pins
-- Line 58: We register to the interrupt `IRQ_GPIO3`.
-This is a shared interrupt, which is triggered when any of the pins generate and event
+- Line 59: We register to the interrupt `IRQ_GPIO3`.
+This is a shared interrupt, which is triggered when any of the pins generate an event
-- Line 60-61: We enable interrupts for rising and falling edges on the CLK pin
+- Line 61-62: We enable interrupts for rising and falling edges on the CLK pin
-- Line 62-63: We enable interrupts for rising and falling edges on the DT pin
+- Line 63-64: We enable interrupts for rising and falling edges on the DT pin
-- Line 64-65: We enable interrupts for rising and falling edges on the SW pin
+- Line 65-66: We enable interrupts for rising and falling edges on the SW pin
-- Line 67-68: We wait again as we did before, so we no longer actively monitor the pins
+- Line 68-69: We wait again as we did before, so we no longer actively monitor the pins
-- Line 70: We unregister to the interrupt `IRQ_GPIO3`
+- Line 71: We unregister to the interrupt `IRQ_GPIO3`
-- Line 72: We disable all interrupts on the CLK pin
+- Line 73: We disable all interrupts on the CLK pin
-- Line 73: We disable all interrupts on the DT pin
+- Line 74: We disable all interrupts on the DT pin
-- Line 74: We disable all interrupts on the SW pin
+- Line 75: We disable all interrupts on the SW pin

 ### Configuring, building and debugging {#TUTORIAL_21_GPIO_ADDING_GPIO_INTERRUPTS___STEP_3_CONFIGURING_BUILDING_AND_DEBUGGING}